Hedwig and the Angry Inch (musical): Austria

-January, May, June 2023 Drew Sarich performs as Hedwig in Das Vindobona in Vienna with Ann Mandrella as Yitzhak.
-Director - Werner Sobotka, costume design - Metamorkid, Hedwigs Band: Drums - Titus Vadon, Bass - Harald Baumgartner, Guitar - Chris Harras, Keyboard, Guitar - Felix Reischl.
-German version - Wolfgang Böhmer and Rüdiger Bering.
+In January, May, June 2023, and October 2024, Drew Sarich performed as Hedwig in Das Vindobona in Vienna with Ann Mandrella as Yitzhak; director Werner Sobotka; costume design by Metamorkid; drummer Titus Vadon; bass guitarist Harald Baumgartner; guitarist Chris Harras; keyboard and guitar by Felix Reischl; and German version by Wolfgang Böhmer and Rüdiger Bering.

 Brazil

 In August 2010, a Brazilian adaptation of Hedwig and the Angry Inch premiered in Rio de Janeiro, with Paulo Vilhena and Pierre Baitelli playing Hedwig.
 This was the first adaptation where there were two actors simultaneously playing Hedwig onstage.
 The play was translated by Jonas Calmon Klabin and directed by Evandro Mesquita, with musical direction by Danilo Timm and Evandro Mesquita.
 Eline Porto played Yitzhak, Alexandre Griva on the drums, Fabrizio Iorio on the keyboards, Patrick Laplan on the bass, and Pedro Nogueira playing the guitar.

 The musical previews ran from August 10 to September 3, 2010, and the full show ran from September 15 to November 6, 2010, totaling 46 performances.

 The same production reopened in São Paulo on August 26, 2011, and ran until October 16, 2011, for a total of 25 performances, now with actors Pierre Baitelli and Felipe Carvalhido playing Hedwig.
 Eline Porto played Yitzhak, Diego Andrade on the drums, Fabrizio Iorio on the keyboards, Melvin Ribeiro on the bass, and Pedro Nogueira playing the guitar.
 Nominated for Best Actor (Pierre Baitelli) and Best Musical direction (Danilo Timm and Evandro Mesquita) at the Prêmio Shell de Teatro.
 Winner of Best Actor (Pierre Baitelli and nominated for Best Production (Oz), Best Director (Evandro Mesquita), and Best Actress (Eline Porto) at the Prêmio Arte Qualidade Brasil.
 Also, one nomination for Best Musical in a Brazilian adaptation for the Prêmio Contigo de Teatro.

 This same production performed again in Rio de Janeiro from April 4–22, 2012, and a tour to Curitiba, performing April 26–29, 2012, for a total of 16 performances.
 On November 24, 2012, John Cameron Mitchell performed a concert with the Brazilian Hedwig cast and guests and there were another two performances of Hedwig in Rio, November 23 and 25, and 4 performances in Fortaleza, November 29, 30, December 1 and 2, 2012.

-There were another 7 performances scheduled for February 2014 in Brasilia and Recife, finalizing the Brazilian Hedwig project with a total of 100 performances.
+There were another 7 performances scheduled for February 2014 in Brasília and Recife, finalizing the Brazilian Hedwig project with a total of 100 performances.

+In March 2023 it was announced by the actor Gustavo Essbich that he will be playing on a limited run the titular role of Hedwig and Tuany Aveline as Yitzhak.
+The premiere will be in the city of Porto Alegre, Rio Grande do Sul (south of Brazil), and later will be transferred to São Paulo.